A Trade Secret in Pennsylvania

 Yes.
 In 2016, the United States Congress passed -- and President Obama signed into law -- the Defend Trade Secrets Act (DTSA).
 Click here to learn more.

-How to Selecting a Pittsburgh Lawyer?
+How to Select a Pittsburgh Lawyer?

 The type of Pittsburgh lawyer handling trade secret disputes involves something called "civil litigation," to be contrasted with other kinds of law, such as criminal defense, or family law or estate planning, or corporate organization and planning.
 Each Pittsburgh attorney at our firm -- who focus on civil litigation, generally, and commercial disputes specifically -- can represent you in state and federal court, compulsory arbitration, and in AAA arbitration.
-Each may involve a trade secret, non-compete agreement, fraudconstruction law, and more.
+Each may involve a trade secret, non-compete agreement, fraud, construction law, and more.

 How Do I Get a Rapid Response to My Trade Secret Question?